elyseborgert/elyseborgert.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website!

 I am currently a postdoctoral researcher at the U.S. Meat Animal Research Center working as a theoretical statistican in the Genetics and Animal Breeding Unit.
 Previously, I completed my PhD in Statistics and Operations Research at the University of North Carolina at Chapel Hill under the joint supervision of Jan Hannig and J.S.
 Marron.

+## Research Interests
+- Machine learning for complex data objects
+- Functional data analysis
+- Foundations of statistics
+- Variance component models
+- Applications of statistics in genetic prediction and selection